 Applicants will be required to demonstrate that the vehicular means of access and local highway network (in terms of design and capacity) are adequate to cater for increases in traffic generation in terms of numbers and types of vehicles.
-No vehicle movement other than emergency services or staff will be permitted between the hours of 10.00pm and 6.00am, to protect local amenity.

 Operating broiler house businesses wishing to expand existing sites or propose new developments will be required to comply with the night-time vehicle restriction on all sites within an operating group.